 Patient Records & Online Services

-We have extended the health records patients can access through their online services, such as Patient Access and the NHS App.
-These online records now include medications, test results, known allergies, ongoing and past problems as well as past immunisations.
+The records you can access through your online services include medications, test results, known allergies, ongoing and past problems as well as past immunisations.
 Currently, this is the extent of the records online services are allowed to draw from our healthcare systems.

 If you wish to Opt-In to having this access through your online services, please contact a member of staff and we will look to provide access for you.
 Please be careful when accessing and handling these online records as we have limited control over who can access them via your online accounts.